apache/echarts-doc/en/option/series/funnel.md

 ## overallRateLabel(Object)

-the config of overallRateLabel is same as rateLabel, the function of this property is to set the overall conversion rate display.
+The config of overallRateLabel is same as rateLabel, the function of this property is to set the overall conversion rate display.

 ## labelLine(Object)